The $0 productivity upgrade most developers miss

 For data tables: miller

-You have a CSV file with 100,000 rows.
-You need to filter it, join it with another file, calculate statistics, and output the results.
-The Unix way involves awk scripts that nobody can read and everyone fears to modify.
+You have a CSV with 100,000 rows.
+You need to filter it, join it with another file, calculate statistics, and output results.
+The Unix way involves awk scripts that nobody can read and everyone is afraid to modify.

 Miller (mlr) processes CSV, JSON, and other formats like a database.
 Filter, join, aggregate - all with SQL-like syntax.